 So, why do I drive the Range Rover model that all other 4x4 drivers slate?
 Present a Range Rover Classic owner with a P38 and they will implode with mortification.
 Well, despite it's well documented flaws, the P38 is an amazing piece of kit that can still be had for little-to-no money at all.

-To start with, how many haters have actually owned or driven one?
+To start with, how many critics have actually owned or even driven one?
 Some will have to be sure.
-And they will be quite right to say they had a horrible time as custodian of Land Rover’s unruly child.
+And they will be quite right to say they had a horrible time as custodian of Land Rover’s unruly 1990s stalwart.
 Start?
 Move?
 Function?
 Won’t.

 Way ahead of its time when first rolling out of Solihull’s factory gates, the P38’s electrical system was a brave leap forward, while the air suspension get-up remained a bold design carried forward from later versions of the Classic.
 Both require specialist knowledge and experience to diagnose issues when they occur.
 Air suspension needs more maintenance than simple springs, throwing a hissy fit at the most inappropriate of moments.

 Then there is the security system that leaves owners stuck miles from home with the engine disabled.
 And not least the way the cooling system turns into a kettle and blows all the coolant out at the most inopportune instants.
 Yet, despite all that, it remains the only 4x4 to leave me with a constant smile on my face.